one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 Confirmed working on MacOS Catalina 10.15.5
 #

+# Requirements
+  - Core i3 or Core i5 Processor
+    - Will NOT work with the Celeron model
+  - Minimum of a 32GB SSD
+    - Minimum 64GB recommended
+  - A compatible WiFi card
+    - The Dell DW1560 works in MacOS, Windows & Ubuntu
+  - MacOS installer flash drive
+    - There are plenty of guides on how to make this so that won't be covered here

 ### Basic steps:
  - Install MrChromebox custom [UEFI firmware](https://mrchromebox.tech/#fwscript)
  - Create MacOS installer flashdrive with [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) bootloader